3amberloaf/Hospital-React-Application/README.md

 3. Add js to the files

-4. Integrate components through `app.js` and style with css
+4. Integrate  through `app.js` and style with css

 5. Start the app